Miki Castle: The Siege of Miki Castle

 The site of the main keep of Miki-jō was converted into Uenomaru Park in 1897 during the Meiji period.
 In the park, there is a city museum and library.

-Recent Activity
+Recent activity

 Since Taiga drama “Gunshi Kanbe” aired in 2014, visits to the Miki castle ruins and surrounding area have increased.
-The drama follows the life of the Sengoku period general Kuroda Kanbe in Himeji and Miki.
+The drama follows the life of the Sengoku period general Kuroda Yoshitaka in Himeji and Miki.
 The people and local government of Miki city capitalized on the popularity of the drama by advertising the castle ruins and selling souvenir goods to draw people to the city's historic sites.
 That year, Miki city volunteers began offering tours of the sites of the Siege of Miki, which included the castle ruins, reconstructed outer-wall, and period buildings around the castle site.

 During the Siege of Miki, Toyotomi Hideyoshi built earthwork fortifications around Miki-jō, which remain to this day, and were designated a National Historic Site by the Japanese government in 2013.